zenderock/servelink-app/README.md

 A modern deployment platform that automates container deployments with real-time logging, GitHub integration, and zero-downtime updates.
 Built for teams who want simple, fast deployments without the complexity of traditional CI/CD pipelines.

+## Key features

+- **Git-based deployments**: Push to deploy from GitHub with zero-downtime rollouts and instant rollback.
+- **Multi-language support**: Python, Node.js, PHP... basically anything that can run on Docker.
+- **Environment management**: Multiple environments with branch mapping and encrypted environment variables.
+- **Real-time monitoring**: Live and searchable build and runtime logs.
+- **Team collaboration**: Role-based access control with team invitations and permissions.
+- **Custom domains**: Support for custom domain and automatic Let's Encrypt SSL certificates.
+- **Self-hosted and open source**: Run on your own servers, MIT licensed.

 ## Stack

 - Docker & [Docker Compose](https://github.com/docker/compose)